CederGroupHub/text-mined-synthesis_public/MaterialParser/README.md

  * finding values of stoichiometric and elements variables,
  * splitting mixtures/composites/alloys/solid solutions into compounds
  * reconstructing chemical formula from chemical name

-**Recipe Extractor** is a wrapper on top of Material Parser.
-It combines methods from Material Parser class into pipeline to build recipe: targets and their precursors.
-As an input it uses list of materials found in abstract and synthesis paragraph together with the corresponsing text sentences.
-It is specifically designed for the output and purposes of our project.
-However, it can serve as an example of Material Parser usage.

-**Recipe Extractor** does the following:

- * uses text sentences to build abbreviation vocabulary for all abbreviation found in materials list
- * resolves abbreviations in materials list (substitute formula instead of abbreviation)
- * if targets list is empty, uses targets from abstract
- * obtains materials compositions
- * substitutes values of stoichiometric and elements parameters

-Matching of elements and constructing list of unbalanced reaction are suppressed after version 3

 ### Installation:
 ```